Leading the airline industry with 50% women on our board

 While we’re proud of the progress we’ve made, we recognize that having a diverse workforce does not necessarily mean it’s inclusive.
 We are committed to building trust, discussing diversity and inclusion openly, and encouraging compassion so that all our employees feel included.

-Last summer, our CEO was one of the first 100 CEOs to sign a pledge to advance diversity and inclusion in the workplace.
-This March, we hosted a “Women in Leadership Summit,” where managers and directors had the opportunity to network and grow as a leader.
-And on Mother’s Day, we celebrated the first two female African American pilots to fly together in Alaska Airlines history.
+Our CEO was one of the first 100 CEOs to sign a pledge to advance diversity and inclusion in the workplace.
+And this month, we’re hosting our second annual “Women in Leadership Summit,” where managers and directors have the opportunity to network and grow as a leader.

 Another way we’re building an inclusive workplace is through our Business Resource Groups (BRGs).
 These groups are formed by employees coming together, based on shared characteristics or life experiences, to celebrate a common cause.
 We have BRGs that support our Black/African American, LGBTQ+ and women’s communities both within Alaska Airlines and outside the company.